ngrok/ngrok-python/README.md

 print (f"Ingress established at {tunnel.url()}")
 ```

-There are many more examples in [the /examples directory](https://github.com/ngrok/ngrok-python/tree/main/examples).
+You can find more examples in [the /examples directory](https://github.com/ngrok/ngrok-python/tree/main/examples).

 ## Authorization